 This document may only be used for the purposes provided, in support of a review for application 23/01024/APP on behalf of the named client(s).
-It shall not be used by any other persons or for any other purposes.

 The following photographs were taken of some of the flagpoles and boat masts during the walking assessment.